steamos-community/stephensons-rocket/README.md

 To get started, download the torrent.

-Otherwise, clone this repo, and run gen.sh.
+Otherwise, clone this repo, and run `./gen.sh`.

 ## Installing from a DVD